-WHEREAS, in accordance with applicable provisions of law, the Planning Commission held a public hearing on July 18, 2019, which it continued to August 15, 2019, at which times the Planning Commission heard and received all relevant testimony and evidence presented orally or in writing regarding the Addendum and the Project.
+WHEREAS, in accordance with applicable provisions of law, the Planning Commission held a public hearing on July 18, 2019, at which time the Planning Commission heard and received all relevant testimony and evidence presented orally or in writing regarding the Addendum and the Project.
 All interested persons were given an opportunity to hear and be heard regarding the Addendum and the Project; and

-WHEREAS, the Planning Commission has had an opportunity to review this Resolution and finds that it accurately sets for the intentions of the Planning Commission regarding the Addendum and the Project.
+WHEREAS, the Planning Commission has had an opportunity to review this Resolution and finds that it accurately sets forth the intentions of the Planning Commission regarding the Addendum and the Project.